pcaleja/cli-img-batch/README.md

 # cli-img-batch

-CLI tool batch resize images in a directory.
+CLI tool to batch resize images in a directory.

 Currently not published in `npm` but you can try it out by doing the following steps